tenacityteam/tenacity/BUILDING.md

 **WARNING**:
 - Do NOT install the regular `cmake` package from the `msys` repository!
-That version of CMake uses POSIX emulation, which is **NOT** supported
+That version of CMake uses POSIX emulation, which is **NOT** supported.
 - Be very careful about which compiler packages you have installed as they could conflict with each other and cause the build to fail.
 For example, using a different `clang` package other than `mingw-w64-clang-x86_64` in the CLANG64 environment will cause the build to fail.
 - Tenacity may not build successfully under any MSYS2 environment.
-This is currently being worked on.
+This is currently being worked on and pull requests are accepted.

 If you _do_ already have some development tools installed, such as CMake and Ninja, you can add them to your MSYS2 path.
 Edit your `~/.bashrc` and add the